 - Blackout eye mask

-There are some new travel accessories that we’ll need – passports and immunization records and visas and proof of marriage.
+Venturing to new countries means there are some travel accessories we need that we haven’t before: passports and immunization records and visas and proof of marriage.
 We need to consider security for our stuff and storage for our media.

 - Money belt

-- 1 copy of our marriage license (needed in some countries)
+- Copy of our marriage license (needed in some countries)

 - Motion sickness wristbands

-- 1 microfiber hand towel (for public bathrooms, etc.)
+- Microfiber hand towel (for public bathrooms, etc.)

 - Collapsable water bottle